There is no decency in the way junk food companies do their marketing.

+For example, orange-flavored Vitaminwater tastes like oranges.
 However, there are no actual oranges in there.

-This is purely a marketing trick, usually the amounts of these nutrients are negligible and do nothing to make up for the harmful effects of the other ingredients.
+This is purely a marketing trick.
+Usually, the amounts of these nutrients are negligible and do nothing to make up for the harmful effects of the other ingredients.

-This way, the clever marketers can fool parents into thinking they're making healthy choices for themselves and their children.
+This way, clever marketers can fool parents into thinking they're making healthy choices for themselves and their children.

 Some examples of ingredients often added in tiny amounts and then displayed prominently on the packaging are omega-3s, antioxidants and whole grains.

-Bottom Line: Food manufacturers often put small amounts of healthy ingredients in their products to fool people into thinking that the products are healthy.
+Summary Food manufacturers often put small amounts of healthy ingredients in their products to fool people into thinking that the products are healthy.

-However, the food manufacturers often hide these controversial ingredients by referring to them with technical names that people don't know.
+However, food manufacturers often hide these controversial ingredients by referring to them with technical names that people don't know.

-For example, in Europe MSG (monosodium glutamate) may be called E621 and Carrageenan may be called E407.
+For example, in Europe MSG (monosodium glutamate) may be called E621 and carrageenan may be called E407.

-Bottom Line: Food manufacturers often hide the fact that their products contain controversial ingredients by calling them something else.
+Summary Food manufacturers often hide the fact that their products contain controversial ingredients by calling them something else.

 Low-carb diets have been pretty popular for the past few decades.